Coolhatena/Coolhatena/README.md

 - I learn different languages & tecnologies in my free time to keep me up with the latest tech skills

 ## Work
-- (2022) Worked on [Azordev](https://azordev.github.io/) as front-end developer, building web projects using MERN stack and mobile apps with React Native
+- (2022) Worked on [Azordev](https://azordev.github.io/) as Front-End Developer, building web projects using MERN stack and mobile apps with React Native
-- (2022 - Present) Currently working on [Machinign Network](http://machiningnetwork.com) as software developer, with specialization in computer vision (Using Python with libraries like OpenCV, Mediapipe and some IA Segmentation / Object Detection tools) and development of programs for industrial purposes (Data Collection on Shop Floor for analysis, maintenance and decision-making, Interactive Aids for Manufacturing Operators, etc.)
+- (2022 - Present) Currently working on [Machinign Network](http://machiningnetwork.com) as Software Engineer, with specialization in computer vision (Using Python with libraries like OpenCV, Mediapipe and some IA Segmentation / Object Detection tools, lime YOLO and Detectron) and development of programs for industrial purposes (Data Collection on Shop Floor for analysis, maintenance and decision-making, Interactive Aids for Manufacturing Operators, etc.)
-- (2025 - Present) I'm working full time with AXPTEK, where I collaborate with a team of developers to mantain and update multiple software solutions for the logistics industry, mainly programming in PHP, JavaScript and SQL.
+- (2025 - Present) I'm working full time with AXPTEK, where I collaborate with a team of developers to mantain and update multiple software solutions for the logistics industry, mainly programming using PHP, JavaScript and SQL.

 ## Certificates (Only the ones available online)
 **FreeCodeCamp**: